blindFS/topiary-nushell/README.md

 </details>

-### Locally disable formatting for certain expression
+### Locally Disable Formatting for Certain Expression

 If you don't like the formatted output of certain parts of your code, you can choose to disable it locally with a preceding `Topiary: disable` comment: